-This Is Why You Don't See People-Sized Salmon Anymore
+This Is Why You Don't See People-Size Salmon Anymore

 "The older fish, which normally come back after five years in the ocean, they come back earlier and earlier," Ohlberger said.

-The trend is clear, the reasons less so.
+The trend is clear; the reasons, less so.

 Two species eat more chinook salmon than any others: orcas and humans.